subsquid/docs/docs/migrate/migrate-subgraph.md

 # Migrate from TheGraph

 This guide walks through the steps to migrate a subgraph to Subsquid.
 In what follows we will convert the [Gravatar](https://github.com/graphprotocol/example-subgraph) subgraph into a squid and run it locally.
-Impatient readers may clone the migrated squid from the `gravatar-squid` branch of the [squid-evm-template repo](https://github.com/subsquid/squid-ethereum-template) and run it by following the instructions in README:
+Impatient readers may clone the migrated squid from the `gravatar-squid` branch of the [squid-frontier-evm-template repo](https://github.com/subsquid/squid-ethereum-template) and run it by following the instructions in README:

 ```bash
 git clone -b gravatar-squid https://github.com/subsquid/squid-ethereum-template.git